jada-johnson/portfolio/finalprojectparttwo.md

 1.

 Person A: Yes!
-I immediately got it off the bat, but I think I was surprised by teh color of   certain states once I read the titles throroughly
+I immediately got it off the bat, but I think I was surprised by the color of certain states once I read the titles throroughly

 Person B: "Yeah, it's pretty clear, especially as someone who does not like to look at numbers for too long"